Intro

 Along the route there are numerous facilities for cyclists: campsites, rest areas, bicycle ferry crossings, taps with drinking water etc.

+We start cycling from Nove Udoli in the Czech Republic.
+From here, there are a few kilometers to the German town Haidmühle.
 It is an area of the Bavarian Forest (mountain range has the same name: Bavarian Forest).
 We spend the night there and the next day we cycled to Passau.
 At the beginning the route is nice - hilly and not very busy.
 Near the town Waldkirchen, the number of cars began to increase and it was necessary to think about another way.
 Finally, instead of about 50 km, was well over 80 km and we reached Passau in the evening.
 In Passau, we stayed in cyclist hotel Rotel Inn in Germany.
 I do not recommend for people suffering from claustrophobia - the whole space of a tiny room is occupied by a bed.
 From Passau to Austria it is very close, the Danube is a border.
 We started cycling on the German side - the northern shore.
 After about 30 km, we were in Austria (Engelhartszell an der Donau).
 We cross the river by ferry to the south bank and stayed on the campsite in Schlogen.
 Next day we went to Linz.
 Generally, the first stage of the Passau - Linz route - about 100 km is very varied and interesting.
 You're going through a deep river valley surrounded by high hills, passing by many bends of the river.
 The closer to Linz, the route becomes more monotonous.
 We slept near Linz on the roofed train stop - sometimes such situation may happen :).
 The next day we passed Linz quite fast.
 The cycling route passes along the Danube and bypasses the city center.
 Then continue along the north bank towards Grein.Along the way we passed through Mauthausen, unfortunately known for the nazi concentration camps.
 We spend night at a campsite in Grein.
 It is worth visiting the Greinburg castle: a maritime museum, the oldest inhabited castle in Austria.
 By the way, a practical note: on the campsites, there are coin-operated washing machines, but you have to throw in exact required amount of money (usually 4-6 Eur).
 Machines do not give the rest, so if we throw in too little or too much,

 it will be lost.
 The next day we're going to Ybbs.
 I don't recommend the north bank route (we were driving like that), because it is